-Through the development of the airport masterplans, FG minimized the need for land acquisition and mitigated / eliminated any degradation or disturbance of landscape features, wildlife habitats or altering of heritage buildings and monuments.
+Through the development of the airport masterplans, FG minimized the need for land acquisition and mitigated / eliminated any degradation or disturbance of landscape features, wildlife habitats or cultural heritage sites and monuments.

 FG, through promotion of sustainable growth of air-travel, is benefitting local communities by boosting regional financial activity and job creation.
 The project will influence sustainable local working conditions and hiring, by both FG and its business partners.